ysgurjar/pp3-snake-game/README.md

 <details><summary>The snake is able to take 180 degree turn, crash with itself and lead to game over.</summary>

-**Problem**: For example, when left arrow key is pressed when snake is moving right.
-Snake will draw on itself and game will be over (because it is considered as snake crashing with itself)
+**Problem**: For example, when left arrow key is pressed when snake is moving right, snake will draw on itself and game will be over (because it is considered as snake crashing with itself)

 **Solution**: Add a block of code to prevent this behaviour.
 ```python